 Criteria for success

-Successful projects will, in both the table experience and the online artifact, demonstrate:
+Successful projects will, in both the video presentation and the online artifact, demonstrate:

 - Thorough research1 into the current state and future trajectory of your selected topic

 - Clear thinking about the future of your topic supported by your research alongside information and concepts from class

 - Analysis from multiple perspectives (technological, social, cultural, ethical, economic, etc.)

 - Integration between all portions of the project2